camilla-ip/marcp2/README.md

 ## Revision 1

-The Revision1 directory contains detailed instructions for downloading the raw data, software pre-requisites, setting up an analysis directory and running the scripts.

-The study compares 5 experiments:
+The study was an analysis of 5 experiments:
 - 1x 2D library run on R7.4 chemistry (data from the MARC Phase 1 study)
-- 2x 2D libraries run on R9.0 chemistry (new data in this study)
+- 2x 2D libraries run on R9.0 chemistry (new data produced for this study)
-- 2x 1D libraries run on R9.0 chemistry (new data in this study)
+- 2x 1D libraries run on R9.0 chemistry (new data produced this study)

-The directory also contains a reduced data set for testing the scripts work.
+This sub-directory contains detailed instructions for downloading the raw data, software pre-requisites, setting up an analysis directory and running the scripts.
+It also includes a tiny sub-sample of the data to test the scripts are working.